-In this study, we quantified size-dependent mortality rates and developmental rates across seasons under natural predator regimes, then used a population growth isocline from a size-structured population model to understand the effects of natural season- and size-dependent mortality on population growth of an aquatic gastropod of conservation concern, the Florida Apple Snail (Pomacea paludosa).
-To create the population growth isocline, we re-coded a published size-structured population model (Darby et al., 2015) for use in a particular location and explored the combinations of snail developmental rates and mortality that stop populations from increasing under three different depths (i.e., natural-poor, natural-good, optimized) and two temperature regimes (i.e., natural, optimized) that affect reproduction.
-We empirically measured season-dependent mortality and developmental rates to compare with the population growth isocline.
+In this study, we quantified size-dependent mortality rates and developmental rates across seasons under natural predator regimes, then used a population growth isocline from a size-structured population model to understand the effects of natural season- and size-dependent mortality on population growth of an freshwater gastropod of conservation concern, the Florida Apple Snail (Pomacea paludosa).
+To create the population growth isocline, we re-coded a published size-structured population model (Darby et al., 2015) for use in a particular location and explored the combinations of snail developmental rates and mortality that stop populations from increasing under three different annual hydrographs (i.e., natural-poor, natural-good, optimized) and two temperature regimes (i.e., natural, optimized) that affect reproduction.
+We empirically measured season-dependent mortality and developmental rates in two different wetland settings to compare with the population growth isoclines.
 While measuring mortality in the field, we identified types/sources of mortality from tethering remains and used independent observations of predator communities and their diets to identify key predators responsible for seasonal mortality patterns.

 Materials and methods